vibbits/material-liascript/protocols-tess.md

 ******************

-## Protocol 8: Automated harvesting of a training event in TeSS
+## Scenario 8: Automated harvesting of a training event in TeSS

             {{0}}
 *********************